anima-wg/brski-cloud/anima-brski-cloud.md

 If the certificate is not a self-signed or EE certificate, then the Pledge SHOULD apply {{RFC9525}} DNS-ID verification on the certificate against the domain provided in the est-domain attribute.
 If the est-domain was provided with an IP address literal, then it is unlikely that it can be verified, and in that case, it is expected that either a self-signed certificate or an EE certificate will be pinned by the voucher.

-The Pledge also has the details it needs to be able to create the CSR request to send to the RA based on the details provided in the voucher.

 In steps 5.a and 5.b, the Pledge MAY optionally notify the Cloud Registrar/MASA of the success or failure of its attempt to establish a secure TLS channel with the EST server.
-This is described in {{BRSKI, Section 5.7}}
+This is described in Section 5.7 of {{BRSKI}}
-This telemetry returns allow for the Registrar to better provide diagnostics in the event of failure to onboard.
+This telemetry returns allow for the Registrar to better provide diagnostics in the event of failure to onboard. if the Pledge fails to verify the identity of the EST server, it MUST drop the connection and MUST NOT continue with a CSR Attributes request or an EST Enroll request.

+In step 6, the Pledge follows the procedures outlined in {pledge-certificate-identity-considerations} and sends a CSR Attributes request to the EST server before sending the EST Enroll request.

+In step 7, the EST server returns the CSR Attributes response.

-In step 6, the Pledge sends an EST Enroll request with the CSR.
+In step 8, the Pledge sends an EST Enroll request with the CSR.

-In step 7, the EST server returns the requested certificate.
-The Pledge must verify that the issued certificate has the expected identifier obtained from the Cloud Registrar/MASA in step 3.
+In step 9, the EST server returns the requested certificate.

-Step 8 is described in {{BRSKI, Section 5.9.4}}, as the Enrollment Status Telemetry.
+Step 10 is described in Section 5.9.4 of {{BRSKI}} as the Enrollment Status Telemetry.
-This telemetry return also allows for better diagnostics in th event of a failure.
+This telemetry return also allows for better diagnostics in the event of a failure.

 # Lifecycle Considerations

 BRSKI and the Cloud Registrar support provided in this document are dependent upon the manufacturer maintaining the required infrastructure.
+Section 10.7 of {{BRSKI}} outlines additional considerations about manufacturer life span.

-{{BRSKI, Section 10.7}} and Section 11.5 and 11.6 detail some additional considerations about device vs manufacturer life span.
+Sections 11.5 and 11.6 of {{BRSKI}} outline additional considerations about device trust anchors and how devices establish trust.

 The well-known URL that is used is specified by the manufacturer when designing its firmware, and is therefore completely under the manufacturer's control.
 If the manufacturer wishes to change the URL, or discontinue the service, then the manufacturer will need to arrange for a firmware update where appropriate changes are made.